- 1 IRS Amnesty Tax Programs

 On September 28, 2018, the IRS closed OVDP.

-The updated practice provides various procedures for submission and a standard “preclearance letter.”
+The IRS updated the practice procedures for VDP, and now requires the Taxpayer to prepare and submit a standard “preclearance letter.”

 2020 Voluntary Disclosure Options